Vajkis/Kursai/readme.md

-6 day note: maniau bus sunkiau :D

-to do: nothink i gues
+to do: nothink I gues